How to find the perfect customer for your next case study

 3. How much they loved you

-It goes without saying that you should choose a client that had a positive experience with your brand.
+It goes without saying that you should choose a customer that had a positive experience with your brand.
 But there’s a scale of happiness here.
-Go for the clients you’ve wowed with your service.
+Go for the customers you’ve wowed with your service.
 The ones that rave to their families about your service and recommend you to their competitors.
 This will make it easier get them on board with the case study process and result in more impressive quotes to feature in your case study.

 4. How recently you worked together

 This is a tricky one to get right.
-Ideally, it needs to be recent enough for the client to remember what happened, but not so recent as they don’t have results to share.
+Ideally, it needs to be recent enough for the customer to remember what happened, but not so recent as they don’t have results to share.
 A good rule of thumb is at least three months – that way they can get some results flowing through.

 5. The results they can show

 A great case study will have solid numbers to back up anecdotal results.
 One of the first things I ask my clients when briefing in a case study is “what results are you going to hang this on?”
-One of my favourite results was a case study I wrote for a chatbot company that increased the client’s Facebook page visits by 6000%!
+One of my favourite results was a case study I wrote for a chatbot company that increased the customer’s Facebook page visits by 6000%!
 If you don’t have results though, don’t worry.
 Anecdotal evidence works just as well, especially if the focus is around relationship-building like this case study that boasted a 12-year relationship.

 6. What the internal set up is like

 One of the most crushing things for a marketer is when a case study doesn’t get approved.
 If you choose a company with layers and layers of approvals, it’s more likely your case study will get caught up in the process.
 Best case scenario it will take months to get approved.
 Worst case, it will never see the light of day.
-Smaller companies or flatter structures may require fewer approvals so it pays to do some digging on the inner workings of your client’s company before you ask them to participate.
+Smaller companies or flatter structures may require fewer approvals so it pays to do some digging on the inner workings of your customer’s company before you ask them to participate.

 Who you choose matters massively to the success of your case study.
 But it’s only the beginning.
 From here, it’s all about crafting a story that will intrigue your prospects, impress them with your excellent product or service, and capture their interest enough to prompt them to find out more.